chb/smart-docs/updates/smart_0.6/index.md

 ### The OAuth endpoints are:

 * **Request Token** usually at `/oauth/request_token`
-  Endopoint to obtain an OAuth request token.
-The `oauth_callback` parameter should be ignored and assumed to be `oob`, it must be specified in the app manifest.
+  Endpoint to obtain an OAuth request token.
+The `oauth_callback` parameter should be ignored and is assumed to be `oob`; it must be specified in the app manifest.
 An additional parameter `smart_record_id`, identifying the record to which to tie the token, must be present when requesting a token.